-- 1. It is the student's responsibility to self-identify and provide documentation of their disability to the Disability Services (DS) office. - The DS staff and student then work to determine reasonable accommodations.
-It may be necessary to contact the Instructor to talk about course layout, types of exams, etc. before needed accommodations can be determined. - 3.
-The DS staff sends a Letter of Accommodation via e-mail to each Instructor stating the student's name and approved accommodations at the beginning of the semester (or at the point at which the accommodations are requested). - 4.
-The Instructor is asked to provide the authorized accommodations as long as the accommodations do not alter the fundamental nature of the course or program.
+- 1. It is the student's responsibility to self-identify and provide documentation of their disability to the Disability Services (DS) office. - 2.
+The DS staff and student then work to determine reasonable accommodations.
+It may be necessary to contact the instructor to talk about course layout, types of exams, etc. before needed accommodations can be determined. - The DS staff and student then work to determine reasonable accommodations.
+It may be necessary to contact the instructor to talk about course layout, types of exams, etc. before needed accommodations can be determined. - 4.
+The instructor is asked to provide the authorized accommodations if the

+- accommodations do not alter the fundamental nature of the course or program.
 Questions or concerns about any accommodations should be directed to the DS office. - 5.
-Students are asked to follow up with their Instructor at the beginning of the semester to begin any needed discussion about how accommodations will be implemented and which accommodations the student will be using in each class. - The student, Instructor, and DS staff continue working together throughout the semester to help make the logistics of providing accommodations a smooth process.
+Students are asked to reach out to the instructor to begin any needed discussion about how accommodations will be provided and which accommodations the student will be using in each class. - The student, Instructor, and DS staff continue working together throughout the semester to help make the logistics of providing accommodations a smooth process.